Drug & Alcohol Rehab Bradford & Near Bradford

 It also might happen for people who have already visited rehab, become sober, but who have relapsed.

-For those who go through a 10-day alcohol or drug detox, it’s advisable to stay on for therapy treatment too.
+For those who go through a 10-day alcohol or drug detox, it’s advisable to stay on for therapy rehab treatment too.
 This ensures people are treated for the psychological aspect of addiction as well as the physical.

 A 28-day stay is the most common length of stay for people entering rehab.
 This ensures people receive a comprehensive package of treatment.
+It includes one-to-one, group sessions, rejuvenating activities and therapies as well medication where necessary.

 To find out how logn your stay at a drug and alcohol rehab in Bradford is likely to last, give our team a call on 0800 088 66 86